 Peanut butter is highly allergenic in nature.
 Certain precautions should be taken while or before giving peanut butter to the babies for the first time.

-- Introducing your baby to semi-solids or solid foods like rice, fruits, and vegetables which have a low allergy risk is important before giving high allergenic foods like peanut and eggs.
+- Introducing your baby to semi-solid or solid foods like rice, fruits, and vegetables which have a low allergy risk is important before giving high allergenic foods like peanut and eggs.
 Remember to wait for 3-4 days or even for a week before introducing a new food.
 This will give enough time to watch out for any signs of allergy.
-If in case, you see any signs of allergic reaction, stop giving that food immediately.
+If in case, you see any signs of an allergic reaction, stop giving that food immediately.

 - You should be cautious while giving peanut butter because the texture being thick, a baby could choke it.